 The problem is: no matter how much they spend, it no longer seems possible for the Gulf rulers to purchase victory.

 There is already no shortage of light weapons, such as AK-47 rifles and rocket propelled grenades, which have poured into Syria for months.
+The Gulf countries have also been sending some more advanced weapons, like anti-tank and anti-aircraft missiles, but are reluctant to send too many for fear of them falling into the hands of rebel units allied to al Qaeda.

 A source close to Gulf governments said this meant they did not have plans to supply "game-changing weapons".